brendoau/genaispbc1/README.md

 You end up here https://www.aem.live/developer/tutorial.
 Follow this tutorial.

+### Create a new chrome profile

+For the interests of the lab, please create a new chrome profile.

 ### Create a new gmail account

 For the interests of the lab, please create a new gmail account.